barharding/MechaCar_Statistical_Analysis-/README.md

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

 - Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
-  - The summary results for all suspension coil lots showes that the suspension coil varience is 62.29356, which is bellow the 100 pounds per square inch.
-When the lots are evaluated independently there is a problem with Lot 3 which has a varience of 170.286 which is far above the 100 threshold and should be deemed non-compliant and rejected.
+  - The total_summary dataframe shown in **_Figure 2_** indicates that for all suspension coil lots the variance is 62.29356, which is bellow the 100 pounds per square inch.
+When the lots are evaluated independently, shown in the lot_summary dataframe in the same figure below there is a problem with Lot 3 which has a variance of 170.286 which is far above the 100 threshold and should be deemed non-compliant and rejected.

 **_Figure 2: Deliverable 2 Results_**